vincent-picaud/NLS_Solver.jl/docs/src/unconstrained_nls.md

 ## The `solve()` function

-To solve the problem you simply have to call the `solve()` function.
+To solve the problem one must call the `solve()` function.
 For unconstrained problems, this function has the following prototype

 ```julia
 function solve(nls::AbstractNLS,